 - water aerobics

 Before you begin any exercise program, talk with your neurologist or general practitioner.
-If you have not been physically active before your diagnosis, you may need additional help planning an exercise program.
-Your doctor will take into consideration your personal health history, your current symptoms and treatment plan, and any additional factors he or she thinks may affect what exercises you can handle.
+If you haven’t been physically active before your diagnosis, you may need additional help planning an exercise program.
+Your doctor will consider your personal health history, your current symptoms and treatment plan, and any additional factors that may affect your ability to exercise.

 Your doctor may also ask you to make an appointment with a physical therapist or certified personal trainer who has experience with patients who have Parkinson’s disease.
-Exercises may need to be modified so you can perform them, especially if Parkinson’s disease is limiting your movement in any way.
+You may need to modify exercises so you can perform them, especially if Parkinson’s disease is limiting your movement.

-As both your physical fitness and the Parkinson’s disease progress, your physical therapist can help monitor your improvement and exercise routine to see if anything needs to be adjusted to make it more effective for you.
+As both your physical fitness and Parkinson’s disease progress, your physical therapist can help monitor your improvement.
+They may suggest changes to your exercise routine to make it more effective for you.

 - Don’t be upset if you cannot perform as well as you think at first.
-Exercise requires stamina, and if you haven’t had a regular exercise routine in some time, you may not be able to endure lengthy training periods.
-Start with shorter periods of exercise, and build up.
+Exercise requires stamina.
+If you haven’t had a regular exercise routine in some time, you may not be able to endure lengthy training periods.
+Start with shorter periods of exercise and build up from there.

 - Make sure you’re in a safe environment.
 Exercising at home may be convenient, but it may not be safe.
 You could trip over slippery surfaces, carpets, or rugs.
 If you hurt yourself during your exercise, you won’t be able to get help immediately if you’re home alone.